luna404/HeRAMS-UserManual/UserGuide_en.md

 	<i>You can add multiple users add once as shown in the image above.</i>
 </p>

 6. Use the checkboxes to assign appropriate permission rights.
-See[Project Permissions](#project-permissions) for further information on the different permission levels available.
+See [Project Permissions](#project-permissions) for further information on the different permission levels.
 7. Click the <img src="media/images/bt_share.png" height="20" align="top" alt='share'></img> button to share the project with the selected users.

 <p align="center">